-Extract from the 1825 Greenwood map of the county of Bedford showing the application route from A to B as a road in the same style as the existing road it leaves from at A and existing bridleway it crosses near Bassmead Manor
+Extract from the 1825 Greenwood map of the county of Bedford showing the application route from A to B as a road in the same style as the existing bridleway it leaves at A

 CONCLUSIONS

 This document presents evidence from many years that consistently indicate that the application route was part of the wider highway network.
 Whilst no single piece of evidence is conclusive in its own right, taken as a whole it paints a sound picture of the existence of public vehicular rights.